Creating more primary nodes v7

 When the publication database definition is successfully saved, a Publication Database node is added to the replication tree under the MMR type node of the Publication Server node.

-Unlike the primary definition node, the label MDN does not appear at the end of the node in the replication tree.
+Unlike the primary definition node, the label MDN doesn't appear at the end of the node in the replication tree.
 The MDN field is set to No in the Property window to indicate this is not the primary definition node.

 In addition, a Publication node appears under the newly added primary node.
 This Publication node represents the publication in the primary definition node, which is replicated to the primary node.